AMVijay/amvijay.com/blog/jvm-garbage-collection.md

 ## Serial GC

 Serial GC iterates through all the objects in JVM Heap Space New Generation Memory Area one by one and marks which are all the objects unused.
 Once all the objects are marked, it will erase the content in memory and gain back the memory.
 When number of objects are less in JVM Heap Space New Generation Memory, then the Serial GC takes less time.
-Otherwise, Serial GC takes longer time to mark the objects.
+Otherwise, Serial GC takes longer time to mark the unused objects.

 `java -XX:+UseSerialGC`